Books are a timeless source of knowledge. However, too few of us read enough, or have a reading habit altogether.

 It explores the lives of these 12 famous men and women and their hubris-driven failures.
 The main theme of the book is that even the most adventurous and courageous of people are not immune from failure.

 Bolitho weaves his way through the list, describing how their egos got the better of them.
-The book teaches us that the only cure to ego is humility.
+Twelve Against The Gods teaches us that the only cure for ego is humility.
 No matter how clever, strong or bold we think we are, nature will find a way of bringing us down a peg or two.

 This is not to say you should avoid being adventurous, on the contrary, you should be as adventurous as possible.
 However, pride comes before the fall and we should all practice humility or face the consequences.